 The closest health facility to Mubita’s village is Kabuyu Health Center in Kazungula District in Zambia’s Southern Province, about a 30-minute drive from one of the Seven Natural Wonders of the World, Victoria Falls.
-Yet the true wonder in this region is how this health center has managed to record less than a dozen cases of malaria in the last year — most of those cases imported from other parts of Zambia.
-The secret to this success are community health workers like Mubita.
+Yet the true wonder in this region is how this health center managed to record less than a dozen cases of malaria in the last year—most of those cases imported from other parts of Zambia.
+The secret to this success is community health workers like Mubita.

 Chasing down every last malaria parasite

 Community health workers are nominated by their own communities to provide health care at the household level.
-They are trained to test and treat for malaria, as well as two other major killers—diarrhea and respiratory infection—and equipped with life-saving medication.
-These individuals receive a modest set of incentives after their initial training—a bike, talk time (data health workers also receive a cell phone), and a t-shirt and apron.
+They are trained to test and treat for malaria, as well as two other major killers—diarrhea and respiratory infection—and equipped with lifesaving medication.
+These individuals receive a modest set of incentives after their initial training—a bike, talk time (data health workers also receive a mobile phone), and a t-shirt and apron.
 However, these volunteers receive no ongoing monetary compensation for their work.
-Many raise crops or livestock as a source of income on top of their work as a health worker.
+Many raise crops or livestock as a source of income in addition to their work as a health worker.

 “I do not get any support materially from the community but they appreciate the community health worker program because it is yielding fruit in saving lives,” Mubita explained.

-Community health workers also help track cases of malaria in their communities and at the local health posts using a pre-programmed cell phone.
-This information aids the Ministry of Health in building a timely, accurate database to help drive informed strategies for elimination.
-It also allows us to build tools to better visualize malaria and track our progress.
+Community health workers also help track cases of malaria in their communities and at the local health posts using pre-programmed mobile phones.
+This information aids the Ministry of Health in maintaining a timely, accurate database to help drive informed strategies for elimination.
+It also informs the development of tools to better visualize malaria and track progress.

-Today, there are more than 1,600 community health workers in Southern Province, collectively managing over 60 percent of malaria cases.
+Today, there are more than 1,600 community health workers in Southern Province, collectively managing greater than 60 percent of malaria cases.
 This not only drives down the disease but frees up health facility staff to focus on other health issues.
-Kabuyu Health Center is not alone in reducing malaria cases to near non-existent levels and saving lives.
+Kabuyu Health Center is not alone in reducing malaria cases to near nonexistent levels and saving lives.
 In the past year, Siakasipa health post, a facility serving neighboring communities in Kazungula District, recorded zero local cases of malaria.

-This is not to say Southern Province still doesn’t face challenges related to malaria.
+This is not to say Southern Province does not face challenges related to malaria.
 While much of the province has seen a drastic drop in malaria cases due to increased community surveillance, parts of the region are still struggling to eliminate the disease.
-Florist Simoonga, a community health worker in Siavonga District, sees on average 100 cases of malaria a year among the 190 households she serves.
+Florist Simoonga, a community health worker in Siavonga District, sees, on average, 100 cases of malaria a year among the 190 households she serves.

 Florist has been a community health worker for three decades.
-Residents of her community and the local health post fondly refer to her as Nurse Florist, perhaps because she’s become a resource for quality care across health conditions.
+Residents of her community and the local health post fondly refer to her as Nurse Florist, perhaps because she has become a resource for high-quality care across health conditions.

 Health workers are trained to sensitize communities on how to prevent and treat malaria.
-It’s critical that this information reach these communities but just as critical is who delivers that information.
-An appeal to take malaria preventative medication while you’re pregnant becomes easier to swallow if that request comes from a trusted member of the community.
+It is critical that this information reach these communities, but just as critical is who delivers the information.
+An appeal to take malaria preventative medication during pregnancy becomes easier to swallow if that request comes from a trusted member of the community.

-When asked what she was most proud of as a community health worker Florist noted, “I have a voice.
+When asked what she is most proud of as a community health worker, Florist noted, “I have a voice.
 I am proud of that and my family is proud of that.”

 Fighting the oldest and deadliest disease known to man takes innovative strategies and technology.
 We need rapid diagnostic tests, we need visualization tools to help us better track outbreaks, and we need persistent people to chase down every last parasite.
 Malaria is a worthy opponent, with the ability to hide from us and sometimes evolve past our medical advancements.
 In spite of that, malaria has reached record lows in parts of Zambia due to the efforts of an even worthier opponent: community health workers.